lezhang7/colxlip/README.md

 2. Scrape the images based on the url links using [img2dataset](https://github.com/rom1504/img2dataset).

 ### Single-node training script
-Users can find the example single-node training script `src/train_example.sh` in thie repo to test if the training can run.
+Users can find the single-node training script example `src/train_example.sh` in this repo, to test if the training runs.
 Important flags:
-   - `--train-data`: Root dir of where the training data(shards) is stored.
+   - `--train-data`: Root dir of where the training data (shards) is stored.
    - `--train-num-samples`: In the example file we set it to `2823019` because that's the total number of image-text pairs we get in CC3M-recap.
 This should be adjustable based on your data.

 The single-node training script `src/train_example.sh` has been tested to run without problems.
 We always recommend you to run your job on single node first before starting the multi-node training by: